Godoi/breaking-bad-wiki/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

+## Installing

+Access the project and run the command `npm install`.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.